 As you can see, the Sony A7 III and Nikon Z6 make for good competition!
 Depending upon the specification you care about the most, you can convince yourself that either camera has the advantage.

-Specifically, the Sony A7 III has noticeably more autofocus points – 693 phase-detect points (and 425 contrast-detect points) compared to the Nikon’s 273 hybrid autofocus points.
-Although it’s true that the raw number of autofocus points doesn’t always mean the system is better at things like speed and tracking, it is at least a sign in that direction.
-We’re excited to test the Nikon Z6’s focusing system at Photography Life as soon as we get our hands on it, but, until then, I’m assuming the Sony to be better in this regard.
+Specifically, the Sony A7 III has more autofocus points – 693 phase-detect points (and 425 contrast-detect points) compared to the Nikon’s 273 hybrid autofocus points.
+Although it’s true that the number of autofocus points doesn’t always mean the system is better at things like speed and tracking, it is at least a sign in that direction.
+And, in practice, the Nikon Z6 has some issues with continuous autofocus tracking in cases where the Sony succeeds – although AF-S (single servo) autofocus is excellent on both cameras, and better on the Z6 based on our testing.

 However, Nikon has some tricks up its sleeve as well.
-Its maximum frame rate is 12 fps, two higher than the Sony’s maximum of 10 fps – which itself is only possible when you shoot 12-bit RAW rather than 14-bit.
-The Z6 also comes out ahead in terms of its LCD, which is larger and higher in resolution, and in the resolution and magnification of its viewfinder – certainly a welcome sight.
+Its maximum frame rate is 12 FPS, two higher than the Sony’s maximum of 10 FPS.
+The Z6 also comes out ahead in terms of its LCD, which is larger and higher in resolution.
+It also has a higher-resolution, higher-magnification viewfinder – certainly a welcome sight.

 As for video, the Sony A7 III is an amazing camera, with 4K resolution and 1080p HD at 120 frames per second.
-The Nikon, not one to go down quietly, also has 4K video and 120 frames per second – and then it one-ups the game by including 10bit video at 4:2:2 sampling via HDMI, compared to the Sony’s 8bit with 4:2:2 sampling.
+The Nikon, not one to go down quietly, also has 4K video and 120 frames per second – and then it ups the game by including 10-bit video at 4:2:2 sampling via HDMI, compared to the Sony’s 8bit with 4:2:2 sampling.
 Beyond that, Nikon has announced a firmware update to be released later in 2019 that adds RAW video and 12-bit color to the Nikon Z6 (and Z7) for filming over HDMI, clearly ahead of the Sony A7 III.

 It is also worth pointing out the handling differences between these two cameras.
 The two cameras have surprisingly similar button layouts, although the labels on the buttons are different.
-The grip on the Nikon appears to be deeper, while the Sony has an extra programmable button and a dedicated exposure compensation dial (rather than the button + dial arrangement on the Nikon).
+The grip on the Nikon is a bit deeper, while the Sony has an extra programmable button and a dedicated exposure compensation dial (rather than the button + dial arrangement on the Nikon).
 Both cameras heavily favor right-hand operation.

 From a usability standpoint, many photographers have criticized Sony’s long and often confusing menu options, while Nikon’s menu system is definitely more mature.
 However, at least to a degree, this is something you’ll get used to over time – particularly if you only tend to change a few menu options day-to-day.

 That fact – that you’ll get used to any menu oddities you encounter – is just as true as a general comment on the ergonomics of the two cameras.
-Aside from things like the comfort of the grip, you’ll generally grow accustomed to using whatever camera you have, so it’s hard to say whether one or the other is more “intuitive.”
+Aside from things like the comfort of the grip, you’ll generally grow accustomed to using whatever camera you have, so it’s hard to say whether one camera or the other is more “intuitive.”
 Most likely, if you’re a Nikon shooter, you’ll find the Nikon to handle more naturally; if you’re a Sony shooter, you’ll prefer the A7 III’s ergonomics instead.

 Beyond the Specifications